MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 ---
-title: Feature update and conversion options for Windows Server
+title: Upgrade and conversion options for Windows Server
-description: Perform an in-place feature update or convert Windows Server to newer versions, different editions, and switch between licensing options, such as evaluation, retail, and volume licensed. ms.author: wscontent
+description: Perform an in-place upgrade (feature update) or convert Windows Server to newer versions, different editions, and switch between licensing options, such as evaluation, retail, and volume licensed. ms.author: wscontent
 author: robhindman
 ms.date: 10/10/2024
 ms.topic: conceptual
 ---

-# Feature update and conversion options for Windows Server
+# Upgrade and conversion options for Windows Server

 You can perform an in-place upgrade (feature update) or convert installations of Windows Server to newer versions, different editions, or switch between licensing options, such as evaluation, retail, and volume licensed.
 This article helps explain what the options are to help with your planning.